TaiAgno/MR-Mission5-G1/README.md

 ### Errors

-* There are a few layout functionalities which are being reviewed, and will be so up until submission.
+* Containers wise fully functional.
+A few not well-behaved layout items, but nothing major.

 ## Review